Piyush20002/Housing-Price-Prediction-Linear-Regression-/README.md

 1. Data Collection: Obtain a dataset with numerical features and a target variable for prediction.
 2. Data Exploration and Cleaning: Explore the dataset to understand its structure, handle missing values, and ensure data quality.
 3. Feature Selection: Identify relevant features that may contribute to the predictive model.
-4.Model Training: Implement linear regression using a machine learning library (e.g., ScikitLearn).
+4. Model Training: Implement linear regression using a machine learning library (e.g., ScikitLearn).
 5. Model Evaluation: Evaluate the model's performance on a separate test dataset using metrics such as Mean Squared Error or R-squared.
 6. Visualization: Create visualizations to illustrate the relationship between the predicted and actual values.